world-direct/qpyt/readme.md

-# qphy - QuecPython Project Tool
+# qpyt - QuecPython Project Tool

-The `qphy.py` script is a comprehensive tool for QuecPython development.
+The `qpyt` script is a comprehensive tool for QuecPython development.
 It manages the complete development lifecycle from building to deployment.

 ## Features